tpascarella/sr50/docs/investing/cryptocurrency.md

 All fiat currencies lack the scarcity component.

+### Hard Money lowers time preference

+People are much more willing to save and invest for the future if they are able to do so through a Hard Money.
+Hard Money incentivizes saving for the future and sacrificing current consumption because you know your purchasing power will *increase* in the future if you sacrifice the present.
+This greatly reduces the willpower necessary to save.

 ## Buy Bitcoin and Ethereum

 Bitcoin and Ethereum are the 2 most important cryptocurrencies.
 Maximizing your crypto wealth means maximizing your Net Worth demoninated in these 2 assets.